KenKobayashilax/lidar_in_soccer/README.md

 # LiDAR in Soccer Processing Team
-This reppository is for processig point clouds data of Lindar in soccer.
+This reppository is for processig point clouds data of LiDAR in soccer.
 ## Data structure
 Please edit `config.ini` file and change __DATA_PATH__ and __BASE_PATH__ to yours.
 Data structure under __DATA_PATH__ is as follows.